 How did I end up loathing life?

-Ever since I was diagnosed as suffering from depression 5 years ago, I’ve been in a sort of downward funk and haven’t been able to look on the bright side of things.
+Ever since I was diagnosed with depression 5 years ago, I’ve been in a sort of downward funk and haven’t been able to look on the bright side of things.
 Although I may seem to have everything together, I certainly don’t.
 Yes, I have a job, yes I have friends, yes I have supportive family members, but that doesn’t mean I’m exempt from feeling hopeless and lost.
 In fact, none of this stuff actually matters and definitely doesn’t provide a miracle solution that allows me to stop feeling so bad.
 If anything, it makes me feel worse and in a sense more guilty.
 I can’t just flip a switch and turn off what I’m feeling inside.
 The emptiness in me is way too deep, and nothing seems to help me stop hating the life I’m in.

 I’m different to everyone else